Can You Tile Over Vinyl Tile Flooring? Here's What You Need to Know

 Assessing the Condition of the Vinyl Flooring

-• Check for loose or peeling edges.
+• Look for any loose or peeling edges that might affect stability.

 Preparing the Surface